databrickslabs/ucx/docs/table_persistence.md

-                                                # UCX Persistence
+# UCX objects

-Enumeration of all UCX persistence elements
+List of all UCX objects and their respective metadata.

 ## Overview